Adolescent Drug and Alcohol Prevention and Treatment Program (ADAPT)

 Juvenile Drug Treatment Court (JDTC)

-The Mission of the Cobb County Juvenile Drug Treatment Court is to utilize judicial and community based interventions, for the treatment of high risk youth offenders, with a demonstrated drug/alcohol problem.
-These services will create safer communities by strengthening families, reducing crime and developing productive citizens.
+The Mission of the Cobb County Juvenile Drug Treatment Court is to utilize judicial and community-based interventions, for the treatment of high-risk youth offenders, with documented substance abuse disorders.
+These services help create safer communities by strengthening families, reducing crime, and developing productive citizens.

-The Juvenile Drug Treatment Court began in 2002.
+Cobb Juvenile Drug Treatment Court (JDTC) began in 2002.
 This is our most intensive level of drug and alcohol treatment and supervision for juveniles.
-Juvenile Drug Treatment Court is an 18 month, 5 phase program that consists of assessments and evaluations, Individual/Family therapy, group therapy, psycho-educational groups, surveillance, GED (if needed), random drug screens and frequent hearings with the Drug Court Judge.
-The Drug Court Team consist of a Judge, a Coordinator, a Defense Attorney, a Prosecutor, a Treatment Coordinator, 1 Probation Officer Specialist, and 1 Surveillance Officer.
-Since 2002, we have served approximately 496 youth along with well over 500 family members.
+Juvenile Drug Treatment Court is a 12-month, 5-phase program that consists of assessments and evaluations, Individual/Family therapy, group therapy, psycho-educational groups, surveillance, educational assistance, random drug screens, and frequent hearings with the Drug Treatment Court Judge.
+The Drug Treatment Court Team members include, but are not limited to, the following roles: Judge, Coordinator, Child Advocate, Assistant District Attorney, School Liaison Case Manager, Senior Probation Officer, Surveillance Officer, and Treatment Provider(s).
+Cobb JDTC has served hundreds of children and their families over the previous 20 years.

 Gang Suppression Program (GSP)